freerange/pair-programming-presentation/presentation.md

 * Be patient - pairing is a skill which takes time to learn
 * Decide to try a new tactic
 * Pair with someone different
+* Encourage your colleagues to pair more often

+^ The more everyone pairs the easiest it will get

 ---